 Manuscripts submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary reports, miscellany and systemic reviews related to child development and mental health or short communications whereas an approximate guide to length with Microsoft word and PDF file format.

 - Review articles, invited review articles, preliminary report, and systemic reviews must: not exceed 15 typed pages of printed text, inclusive of tables, figures and references; and with maximum 15-40 references which should be within 10* year

 - Research papers must not exceed 8-14 typed pages, similarly all-inclusive.
 The number of references should not exceed 30, and should not be older than 10* years of the research study

-- Case studies, case reports miscellany and Short Communications must not exceed 12 typed pages including maximum of three tables, three figures and the number of 8-15 references
+- Case studies, case reports miscellany, and Short Communications must not exceed 12 typed pages including a maximum of three tables, three figures and the number of 8-15 references

 *: unless of significant importance.

 Manuscripts may be submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary report, miscellany and systemic reviews related to child development and mental health or short communications where, as an approximate guide to length with Microsoft word and PDF file format.

 - Review articles, invited review articles, preliminary report, and systemic reviews must: not exceed 15-20 typed pages of printed text, inclusive of tables, figures and references; and with minimums to maximum 15-40 references which should not older than 10 years.